Cybergun-GitHub/Cybergun/README.md

 2. Easy to use
 3. Can hack, phish, or upload malware to the victim's device
 4. Uses a variety of attacks
-5. Completely anonymous
+5. Completely anonymous.
+(Some features are not.
+If you wish to remain anonymous, only use them when hired.)
 6. Can hack 2 factor authentication (see cons)

 Cons:
 1. Cannot hack local accounts or phones
 2. Does not work offline
-3. Can only hack certain types of 2fa accounts
+3. Can only hack certain types of 2fa accounts - security key and verification code.
+You must provide that information for the program.

 Examples: